 Keep it fun-sized.
 The most successful whitepapers tend to be somewhere around six to 12 pages in length range; too much shorter and you risk not providing enough information, and too much longer and you risk boring your audience.
 Don’t do that.

 Go light on the jargon.
 You may have a lot of really great scientific and/or engineering information that you’d like to weave into your paper.
 But, in most industries, resist the temptation.
 Think of the audience you’re trying to reach.
 Will they be able to understand what you’re writing?
 Try writing for a more general audience to reach the most people.
 But, again, let your industry be your guide on this.
 If you're selling widgets to aerospace engineers, you go on with your engineer-y bad selves.

 Be illustrative.
-Be sure to get your white paper professionally designed using eye-catching graphics, photos and illustrations to enhance your messages.
+Be sure to get your white paper designed by a professional web designer or web design agency, using eye-catching graphics, photos and illustrations to enhance your messages.
 Charts, graphs and infographics are great additions to most white papers.

 Be stylish.
 The right tone and style are needed.
 White papers are among the more serious pieces of content you’ll write.
 While you don’t want to be jargony, don’t go too unserious with them.

 Use bullet points to break up content, and keep those sentences tight and punchy.
 If you have a sentence that’s really long, people might forget what you were talking about by the end of the sentence (and you might even veer from your point too), and that would be terrible because then you lose your audience when that’s the last thing you want to do while conducting inbound marketing and training circus ponies.
 What, what just happened?
 (See what I mean?
 It’s bad.)

 Be sure to have a few people edit and proofread as well.

 Promoting Your White Paper